3 Important Reasons Why Publishers Should Share Their Demographic Data

 Data makes the digital advertising world go ‘round, and increasing numbers of marketers are turning to user demographic data to target their ad campaigns.
-In 2015, the top priority for digital marketers in the UK and US was creating campaigns based on deeper understanding of audiences.
+In 2015, the top priority for digital marketers in the UK and the US was creating campaigns based on a deeper understanding of audiences.
 When publishers utilize demographic data about their app users, targeting the right people becomes easier.

 In order for publishers to remain competitive in the data-driven ad market, they must be keenly aware of all possible measures to increase value for advertisers.
 This includes more than just traditional demographic information.
 Zuzanna Gierlinska, Director of Data Management Platforms at Oracle Marketing Cloud, says, “[publishers’] audiences need to be defined with data and insights that go beyond their own boundaries…going deeper into users’ interests, intentions, and demographic composition.”

 But more than just capturing demographic data is sharing it with advertisers.
 If you’re a publisher looking to sell ad space, you shouldn’t be conservative in sharing your user data.
 It’s simple: sharing demographic data works in your favor to attract more advertisers.
 Here’s why.

 “[Advertisers] want more of the right people; they want them engaged, and they want it all for $10 a week,” says Robert Keenan of Edgell Communications.
 That being said, data is like currency for publishers staying ahead of the game.

 Because digital advertisers are continuously looking to improve their ad targeting, publishers can use data to attract advertisers and provide them with increased value in ad space.
 Cutting costs for advertisers lead to increased sales for publishers; similarly, a nicely targeted ad can be sold at a higher price point, thus increasing publisher earnings.